 For most on-premise installations where you need to monitor tens to hundreds of surveillance cameras, a workstation-grade configuration is best.

 We recommend either the iEi HTB-200-C236 or Advantech MIC-770 systems.
 Both are well designed, providing great airflow and catering to the NVIDIA T4 heat sink.
 Temperature is controlled, keeping them well under thermal limits while the GPU operates at its full workload.
-For more information on qualified servers, you can check out NVIDIA’s Qualified Server Catalog.
+For more information on qualified servers you can check out NVIDIA’s Qualified Server Catalog.

 Overall, when thinking about server configurations and which is best for your needs, you will want to choose a facial recognition algorithm that supports both server and edge deployment.
 For more on edge-based deployments visit Facial Recognition at the Edge - The Ultimate Guide 2022.

 * Tested with 1080p image, each image contains one face.